heykayla/open_source_contributions/TDGP/contributing_guide_template.md

 ## Community forum

-{Share the link to your online community forum where contributors can chat with other fellow contributors.}
+{Share a link to your online community forum where contributors can chat with other fellow contributors.}

 ---